-The tension force is defined as the force that is transmitted through a rope, string or wire when pulled by forces acting from opposite sides.
-The tension force is directed over the length of wire and pulls energy equally on the bodies at the ends.
+Tension is defined as the force transmitted through a rope, string or wire when pulled by forces acting from opposite sides.
+The tension force is directed over the length of the wire and pulls energy equally on the bodies at the ends.

 What is Tension Force?

 Every physical object which is in contact exerts some force on one another.
-These contact forces are assigned with names based on kind of objects.
-If one of the force exerting object is a rope, cable or chain, you can call it as tension.
+These contact forces are assigned names based on the kind of objects.
+If one of the forces exerting an object is a rope, cable or chain, you can call it tension.

-Cables and Ropes can be used for exerting forces since they can transfer a force over a specific distance efficiently (e.g. the rope length).
-Please note that tension is the pulling force, since ropes cannot push effectively.
+Cables and Ropes can be used for exerting forces since they can efficiently transfer a force over a specific distance (e.g. the rope length).
+Please note that tension is the pulling force since ropes cannot push effectively.
 Pushing with a rope causes the rope to go slack and lose the tension that allowed it to pull in the original place.
-This might seem obvious but when it is about drawing the forces acting on an object, some often draw the force of tension going towards wrong direction.
+This might seem obvious, but when it is about drawing the forces acting on an object, some often draw the force of tension going in the wrong direction.
 Hence, tension can only pull an object.

-You will be presented with massless ropes and cables in almost every situation in classical mechanics.
-When a rope is massless, it transfers the force from one end to other perfectly.
+In almost every situation in classical mechanics, you will be presented with massless ropes and cables.
+When a rope is massless, it transfers the force from one end to the other perfectly.

 For instance, if a person pulls a massless rope with a force of 20 N, the block also experiences a force of 20 N. All massless ropes experience two opposite and equal tension forces.
-Here, the person pulling a block with a rope, the rope experiences a net force.
+Here, the person pulling a block with a rope, rope experiences a net force.
 Therefore, all massless ropes experience two opposite and equal tension forces.
-In case of a person pulling a block, the rope experiences a tension towards one direction from the pull and the tension in another direction from the reactive force of the block.
+In the case of a person pulling a block, the rope experiences tension in one direction from the pull and tension in another direction from the reactive force of the block.

 Tension Force Formula

-The tension on a body can be expressed numerically as:
+The tension in a body can be expressed numerically as follows:

 T = mg + ma